NFL on American television: Giants and Jets

 Week 14 of the 2021 season initially had one instance where Fox held the rights to both the Jets and Giants games despite CBS having the doubleheader (the Jets host New Orleans at 1:00 p.m., while the Giants play at the Los Angeles Chargers for a 4:05 p.m. contest).
 In such an instance, Fox would likely have split coverage between its New York properties, WNYW and WWOR-TV.
 However, the NFL later crossflexed the Saints-Jets game to CBS.

 Primary/secondary market conflicts

 Although in close proximity, the Washington Commanders and Baltimore Ravens are served by separate media markets, and so they can play at the same time and even on the same network.
 If both teams play at the same time on opposite networks with at least one at home, both games have aired in each market on a few occasions.
-Because Washington D.C. is an official secondary market for the Ravens but Baltimore is not an official secondary market for Washington, most cases involve a Ravens away game being aired in D.C. opposite a Washington home game.
+Because Washington D.C. is an official secondary market for the Ravens but Baltimore is not an official secondary market for the Commanders, most cases involve a Ravens away game being aired in Washington opposite a Commanders home game.

 In 2016, the same rule applied in Los Angeles, as Los Angeles was a primary market for the Rams and a secondary market for the Chargers (as the team was still playing in San Diego).
 However, no Chargers away games were scheduled opposite Rams home games.